XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 There are several prerequisites that ACME must meet in order for this to happen:

 - ACME modifies its core accounting system to track money that is backing funds issued on the Ripple Network.
 This could be as simple as adding a record for Ripple.
     - Optionally, a gateway can take additional steps to separate normal user funds from funds backing the gateway's Ripple issuances.
-For example, a cryptocurrency exchange can create a separate wallet to hold the funds allocated to Ripple.
-This provides publicly-verifiable proof to customers that the gateway is solvent.
+For example, the funds allocated to Ripple can be stored in a separate bank account.
+A cryptocurrency exchange can create a separate wallet to hold the funds allocated to Ripple, as publicly-verifiable proof to customers that the gateway is solvent.
 - ACME must have a Ripple account.
 Our best practices recommend actually having at least two accounts: a "cold wallet" account to issue currency, and one or more "hot wallet" accounts that perform day-to-day transactions.
 See [Hot and Cold Wallets](#hot-and-cold-wallets) for more information.
 - Alice must create a trustline from her Ripple account to ACME's issuing (cold wallet) account.
 She can do this from any Ripple client (such as [Ripple Trade](https://www.rippletrade.com/) as long as she knows the address or Ripple Name of ACME's cold wallet.
 - ACME must create a user interface for Alice to send funds from ACME into Ripple.